 First of all, remember that you are not alone.
 There is a strong and growing network of people with CF, other parents and families, health professionals and care centers to help you and your baby.
 Thanks to this network -- and to aggressive research and

 new therapies -- people with CF are living longer and healthier lives.

 To learn more about how other families have coped with a positive CF diagnosis, watch our "CF Newborn Screening and Diagnosis" video.

 As soon as possible, you should contact a CF Foundation-accredited care center.
 The health care professionals at these centers will help you learn more about CF and become your partners in creating a plan to keep your baby healthy.

 Watch the webcast, "Partnering for Care: CF Foundation-accredited Care Centers" to learn more about CF care centers.

 The most important thing is to work closely with the CF health care professionals at your care center.
-They will work with you to develop a plan for your baby's health -- including avoiding germs, eating smart, keeping lungs clear and exercising regularly.
+They will work with you to develop a plan for your baby's health -- including avoiding germs, eating smart, and keeping lungs clear of mucus.

 Your baby will need to follow a daily treatment routine to stay healthy and maintain optimal lung function.